 The dose-response relationships and long-term safety of inhaled glucocorticosteroids in COPD are not known.
 Only moderate to high doses have been used in longterm clinical trials.
-Two studies showed an increased incidence of skin bruising in a small percentage of the COPD patients^{98,100}.
-One long-term study showed no effect of budesonide on bone density and fracture rate^{98,170}, while another study showed that treatment with triamcinolone acetonide was associated with a decrease in bone density161.
-Treatment over a three year period with high dose fluticasone propionate alone or in combination with salmeterol was not associated with decreased bone mineral density in a population of COPD patients with high prevalence of osteoporosis^{451.} Treatment with inhaled glucocorticosteroids can be recommended for patients with more advanced COPD and repeated exacerbation.
+Two studies showed an increased incidence of skin bruising in a small percentage of the COPD patients98,100.
+One long-term study showed no effect of budesonide on bone density and fracture rate98,170, while another study showed that treatment with triamcinolone acetonide was associated with a decrease in bone density161.
+The efficacy and side effects of inhaled glucocorticosteroids in asthma are dependent on the dose and type of glucocorticosteroid171.
+This pattern can also be expected in COPD and needs documentation in this patient population.
+Treatment with inhaled glucocorticosteroids can be recommended for patients with more advanced COPD and repeated exacerbation.

-Combination inhaled glucocorticosteroid/bronchodilator therapy: An inhaled glucocorticosteroid combined with a long-acting β_2 -agonist is more effective than the individual components in reducing exacerbations and improving lung function and health status^{162,164,165,168,169,411,422} (Evidence A).
-Combination therapy increases the likelihood of pneumonia452 and a large prospective clinical trial failed to demonstrate statistically significant effects on mortality411, although in patients with an FEV1 less than 60%, pharmacotherapy with long-acting β_2 -agonist, inhaled glucocorticosteroid and its combination decreased the rate of decline of lung function437.
-Addition of a long-acting β_2 -agonist/inhaled glucocorticosteroid combination to a anticholinergic (tiotropium) appears to provide additional benefits453.
+Combination inhaled glucocorticosteroid/bronchodilator therapy: An inhaled glucocorticosteroid combined with a long-acting β_2 -agonist is more effective than the individual components in reducing exacerbations and improving lung function and health status^{162,164,165,168,169,411,422}(Evidence A).
+Combination therapy increases the likelihood of pneumonia and a large prospective clinical trial failed to demonstrate statistically significant effects on mortality411, although in patients with an FEV1 less than 60%, pharmacotherapy with long-acting β_2 -agonist, inhaled glucocorticosteroid and its combination decreased the rate of decline of lung function437.